nygctech/INLAomics/README.md

 └── GSM6578074_humanskin_protein.tsv.gz
 ```
 Example code can be found in `./scripts/Highplex/highplex.R`

+# Simulation study
+The script for carrying out the simulation study is found in `./scripts/simulation/sim.R`.

 # References
 [1] Leroux, B. G., Lei, X., and Breslow, N. "Estimation of disease rates in small areas: a new mixed model